 Alvin Tofler reminds us of the obvious in his question to Fortune 500 executives: “How productive would your work force be if they were not toilet trained?”

-Although all other economies are founded upon the core economy, it is often taken for granted.
+Although the core economy is the foundation for all economies, people often take it for granted.
 The relationships between people and families in a locality generate the assets underpinning other economies.
 The core economy is essentially mutual.
 In an ideal world, people find a role where they can offer and receive support to and from others.

 The non-toilet trained workforce may be an amusing picture but it effectively illustrates the value of contributions to the economy we don’t value because we don’t see them.
 When we meet someone in the marketplace we don’t have to ask ourselves whether they have been toilet trained.

-It clearly has a feminist dimension because women providr much of the core economy.
-However, it is certainly not restricted to women because everyone contributes in some way to this core economy.
+It clearly has a feminist dimension because women provide much of the core economy.
+However, it is certainly not restricted to women because everyone contributes in some way to the core economy.
 Older people, particularly after retirement, make significant contributions.

-The problem is the core economy, the primary source of economic value, is undervalued in comparison with the local marketplace where financial transactions take place and even more so when compared with the activities of the corporate executives we hear so much about; those captains of industry to whom we owe so much.
+People undervalue the core economy, the primary source of economic value, in comparison with the local marketplace where financial transactions take place.
+Even more so when compared with the activities of the corporate executives we hear so much about; those captains of industry to whom we owe so much.

 The core economy is the source of many community assets but these assets are infrequently measured in financial terms and usually not at all.
 Where the core economy is weak, communities might experience higher crime rates, for example.
-They will have a weaker local marketplace because a thriving neighbourhood marketplace is founded upon the core economy.
+They have a weaker local marketplace because a thriving neighbourhood marketplace depends upon the core economy.